 Using the WAT- 910HX/RC for timing occultations

 The picture (right) shows how I supported the remote control cable which has a white plug and 6 coloured wires.
-These wires can become detached (Reported by other users !!).
+These wires can become detached or broken.

 Here I use cable ties on a BNC connector so that accidental pulling doesn't break any connections.
 The bolt and washer was a first attempt.
 The bolt is now a camera orientation marker.